TV vs Projector: Which is Best For Your Home?

 As a cost comparison, the cost of a single television is generally less than a projector and a screen.
 However, your screen can be reused as projection technology advances, so you do not have to replace your entire home theater every time you want to upgrade.

 Video projectors that use lamps as their light source have a limited bulb life.
 In other words, if you are watching TV on your video projector about four or more hours every day, you might need to replace the light source bulb about every 2 years or so.
-On the other hand, it is important to note that LED and Laser-based light sources are starting to filter into the video projection environment, which, in the long term, promises to eliminate the lifespan problems associated with light bulbs.

 Without HD or 4K resolution, anything shown on a large projection display may look distorted.